Asthma-related microbes: Biological interactions with host

 M. pneumoniae can cause infections in humans, animals, plants, and cell cultures.
 It is a parasitic bacterium that invades the mucosal membranes of the upper and lower respiratory tract, including nasopharynx, throat, trachea, bronchi, bronchioles, and alveoli.
 In order to survive, M. pneumoniae needs essential nutrients and compounds such as amino acids, cholesterol, precursors to nucleic acid synthesis, and fatty acids obtained from the mucosal epithelial cells of the host.
 Its adhesion proteins attach to tracheal epithelial cells by sialoglycoproteins or sialoglycolipid receptors, which are located on its cell surface.
 It may cause injury to the respiratory epithelial cell after its attachment.
 The injury of host epithelial cells caused by M. pneumoniae adhesion is thought to be due to the production of highly reactive species: hydrogen peroxide (H2O2) and superoxide radicals (O2–).
 M. pneumoniae has the potential for intracellular localization.
 The intracellular existence of M. pneumoniae could facilitate the establishment of latent or chronic states, circumvent mycoplasmacidal immune mechanisms, its ability to cross mucosal barriers and gain access to internal tissues.
 Besides, fusion of the mycoplasmal cell membrane with that of the host not only results in the release of various hydrolytic enzymes produced by the mycoplasma, but also leads to the insertion of mycoplasmal membrane components into the host cell membrane, a process that could potentially alter receptor recognition sites and affect cytokine induction and expression.
-As stated by Nisar et al. (2007), M. pneumonia can persist in the respiratory tract up to several months after recovery from acute pneumonia.
-In fact, M. pneumonia can be cultured from respiratory secretions even after the pneumonia patients are treated with effective antibiotics.
-Thus, M. pneumonia infection is chronic and persistent.
-Besides, Nisar et al. (2007) also adds that M. pneumonia infection causes pulmonary structural abnormalities, resulting in a decrease in expiratory flow rates and an increase in airways hyper-responsiveness in non-asthmatic individuals.
+As stated by Nisar et al. (2007), M. pneumoniae can persist in the respiratory tract up to several months after recovery from acute pneumonia.
+In fact, M. pneumoniae can be cultured from respiratory secretions even after the pneumonia patients are treated with effective antibiotics.
+Thus, M. pneumoniae infection is chronic and persistent.
+Besides, Nisar et al. (2007) also adds that M. pneumoniae infection causes pulmonary structural abnormalities, resulting in a decrease in expiratory flow rates and an increase in airways hyper-responsiveness in non-asthmatic individuals.